github-aws-runners/terraform-aws-github-runner/README.md

 ## Examples

-Examples are located in the [examples](./dexamples) directory.
-The following examples are provided.
+Examples are located in the [examples](./examples) directory.
+The following examples are provided:

 - _[Default](examples/default/README.md)_: The default example of the module
 - _[Permissions boundary](exampls/../examples/permissions-boundary/README.md)_: Example usages of permissions boundaries.